MPS, Forensic Genetic Genealogy and the DeAngelo Paradigm

 Last updated:

-On 24 April 2018, Sacramento law enforcement arrested Joseph James DeAngelo, a 72-year-old retired police officer, for a series of murders and sexual assaults committed across California between 1974 and 1986.
-The breakthrough came not from a database hit in the state's criminal CODIS system, where DeAngelo's profile had never appeared, but from a genealogical profile uploaded by a genetic-genealogy investigator to GEDmatch, an open public database populated by people who had used consumer genetic testing kits.
-The investigators matched crime-scene DNA to distant relatives of DeAngelo in the GEDmatch pool, reconstructed his family tree to identify candidate individuals born in the right era and geography, and confirmed the identification with a discarded DNA sample collected surreptitiously from DeAngelo's vehicle.
+On 24 April 2018, Sacramento law enforcement arrested Joseph James DeAngelo, a 72-year-old retired police officer, for murders and sexual assaults committed across California between 1974 and 1986.
+The breakthrough came not from a CODIS hit but from a genealogical SNP profile uploaded to GEDmatch.
+Investigators matched crime-scene DNA to distant relatives, reconstructed DeAngelo's family tree, and confirmed with a discarded DNA sample.
 The case changed forensic science.

 The DeAngelo arrest triggered both wide adoption and intense ethical scrutiny.
 Within three years of the arrest, more than 200 US cold cases had been resolved using investigative genetic genealogy (IGG), the formal name for the technique.
 The US Department of Justice published an Interim Policy on Forensic Genetic Genealogy DNA Analysis in September 2019 that permits IGG only in specified circumstances and requires FBI approval.
 The UK, Australia, Canada, and the Netherlands have each taken different regulatory positions; the technique sits in a legal and ethical grey zone in most countries that lack an explicit statutory framework.